 60) What is a driver?

-On account of bottom-up combination testing, drivers are utilized to mimic the working of high-level modules to test the connected modules lower in the level.
+On account of bottom-up combination testing, drivers are utilized to mimic the working of high-level modules to test the connected modules lower level.

 61) What is system testing?

-System testing is a sort of testing where the application overall is tested for its consistency with practical and non-practical prerequisites.
-It is done by the QA group after the finishing of integration testing and before the last acknowledgment testing.
+System testing is a sort of testing where the application overall is tested for its consistency with practical and non-practical requirements..
+It is done by the QA group after the finishing of integration testing is finished and before the last acknowledgment testing.

 62) What is acceptance testing?